 If they marry in the Philippines and she later wants to go to the USA as a visitor, with her husband, there are a number of different options, none of which are easy or quick.

 Marriage to a US Citizen Does Not Assure Entry to the USA.
 Be Very Cautious Here

 Way too many options to delve into here because the couple’s options depend a lot on where and how they marry.
 Le’s get the marriage out of the way first.

 A foreigner has no special privileges in getting a visitor’s visa because she may be married to a US citizen.
 In fact the marriage probly makes it more difficult.
 The Embassy is certainly going to suspect the Filipino spouse intends to travel to the USA and jst stay there, avoiding the time consuming and expensive spousal visa process.

 That’s why I always advise the tactic of getting US citizenship, because if she does, she will be able to go freely to the USA at any time, with or without her husband.

-Hope this helped at least a little in explain some of the issues of US visas, annulment or divorce in the Philippines.
+I hope this helped at least a little in explaining some of the issues of US visas, annulment or divorce in the Philippines.